ed522/AdLib/README.md

 # AdLib

 AdLib is an ad-hoc, minimal-setup filesharing solution designed for quick and secure peer-to-peer file transfers without the need for complex infrastructure or central servers.
-Security is built-in and
+The protocol is secure by default and highly robust.

 <!-- screenshot: main screen -->